 Continue reading “Family Fluff”

-Continue reading “The Legend of The Dragon”
+Continue reading “The Dragon”

 I thought it would be fun to share some of my favorite lines and quotes from my WIPs, so on the first Monday of either every post-NaNo month or post-every-month I write a full-length story, I’ll be sharing up to fifteen of my favorite lines and quotes from the featured WIP.

 Continue reading “Announcing: Fifteen Favorite Lines & Quotes”

 Cheyenne, Wyoming, 2021 — Eight-year-old Natalie Robinson cautiously approached the other side of the room, even though her older sister wasn’t there.

 You know what would be a fun thing to do with your characters?
 Make memes with them!

 33,313 words, guys.
 While I’m behind, of this moment, this rewrite of Preserving The Past is now the longest story I’ve ever written.

 Continue reading “NaNoWriMo 2018 – Update #4”